Customs formalities in Mauritius

 The above items must be re-exported within 6 months of importation.
 If not, duties and taxes will be due.

-Products subject to authorization in Mauritius
+Products subject to authorization

 Good to know:

-Unless used in a professional context, weapons (war, hunting, underwater fishing) as well as ammunition, are prohibited from being imported into Mauritius.
+Flower boxes sold at airports have a phytosanitary certificate authorizing their import/export.
+Unless used in a professional context, weapons (war, hunting, underwater fishing), as well as ammunition, are prohibited from being imported into Mauritius.

-Products prohibited for import to Mauritius
+Products prohibited for import

-• Counterfeit or fake products;
+• Counterfeit products;

-• Products subject to authorization;
+Products subject to authorization

-• Products of animal origin.
+• Products of animal origin;

 Important:

 Drugs in all forms are prohibited, their importation is illegal, and trafficking is severely punished by law.
 Soft drugs are not legal in Mauritius.
 The possession of rolling papers is also prohibited.
+Failure to declare prohibited products or products subject to prior authorization to customs is a serious offense; offenders are liable to a fine or even imprisonment, and the products are immediately seized.

-Authorized duty-free products in Mauritius
+Authorized duty-free products

-Delivery of orders in Mauritius from abroad
+Delivery of orders from abroad in Mauritius

 It is possible to order online from Mauritius.
 Most foreign merchants deliver on the island.
 So, how to receive deliveries safely, and in what conditions?